-To Go Short Or Not To Go Short, that is the question?
+To Short A Stock Or Not, that is the question?

 To be able to make money during a stock market correction or pullback requires you to have the ability to understand the market’s key turning points.

 Making the decision to not fight the market and instead go with the market is absolutely critical.

 Using a mixture of fundamental analysis and technical analysis we can evaluate if a turnaround to the negative side is occurring.

 5 Point Checklist to Spot a Bear Market